Did you know?

-The team has not qualified for the 2014 FIFA World Cup™ in Brazil, but put in a brave display at the 2010 tournament on home soil, drawing with Mexico and beating France.
-A controversial three-nil loss to Uruguay prevented the tournament hosts from progressing to the knock-out stages, but the performance united people around South Africa and Siphiwe Tshabalala's goal against Mexico was the first and possibly the finest of the 2010 FIFA World Cup™.
+The team did not qualify for the 2014 FIFA World Cup™ in Brazil, but put on a brave display at the 2010 tournament on home soil, drawing with Mexico and beating France.
+A 3-0 loss to Uruguay prevented the tournament hosts from progressing to the knock-out stages.
+The team's performance during the tournament united people around South Africa, and Siphiwe Tshabalala's goal against Mexico was the first and one of the finest of the 2010 FIFA World Cup™.

-Two years later Bafana Bafana rose to the occasion and went on to win the 1996 African Cup of Nations beating Tunisia in a nail-biting final.
+Two years later Bafana Bafana rose to the occasion and went on to win the 1996 Africa Cup of Nations, beating Tunisia in a nail-biting final.

-In 1997, Bafana Bafana qualified for the World Cup for the very first time and in 1998 the team gave a good showing at the African Cup of Nations - winning a place in the final against Egypt.
+In 1997, Bafana Bafana qualified for the World Cup for the very first time, and in 1998 the team gave a good showing at the Africa Cup of Nations – winning a place in the final against Egypt.
 During the 2002 FIFA World Cup™, Bafana Bafana's performances against Japan and South Korea had the critics sitting up and taking notice.

 Bafana Bafana haven't really lived up to their potential since then in terms of results, but the nation continues to get behind the team regardless.